SkygearIO/guides/cloud-db/data-types/js.md

 skygear.publicDB.save(note);
 ```

-You can build up reference between records.
+You can create reference between records:

 ``` javascript
 const note1 = new Note({